In This Section

 Penance, Eucharist, Confirmation

 For persons under the age of 18 who desire any or all of the Sacraments of 1st Penance, 1st Eucharist, and Confirmation, 2 years of active attendance and participation in our Veritas Faith Formation Program is required.
 Some exceptions may be possible for those who have attended Catholic Schools or the Religious Education programs of other parishes.
 Contact our parish office for further information.

 Adults in Need of Sacraments

-Adults (persons age 18 or older) desiring to become Catholic or to receive any sacraments they may have missed, may contact our parish office to learn more.
+Adults (persons aged 18 or older) desiring to become Catholic or to receive any sacraments they may have missed, may contact our parish office to learn more.

 Holy Matrimony (Marriage)

-Persons desiring to receive the sacrament of Holy Matrimony should contact Margo Thorsen (for English-Speaking) or Sr. Martha (for Spanish-Speaking) at 920.435.7548 for information on the process of preparation for Marriage in our parish.
+Persons desiring to receive the sacrament of Holy Matrimony should contact our office at 920.435.7548 for information on the process of preparation for Marriage in our parish.
 At least one party to the marriage, either the man or the woman, must be an active member of our parish.

 Sacrament of the Sick (Holy Unction)